 - Organize: Focus the discussion.
 Slido AI groups submissions into categories, making it easier to review the input, clarify ideas and, for projects or decision-making sessions, decide which themes are worth focusing on.

-- Prioritize: Once the categories are clear, participants can vote on the ideas or themes that matter most, helping the group align on priorities and decide what to do next.
+- Prioritize: Once the categories are clear, participants can vote on the ideas that matter most, helping the group align on priorities and decide what to do next.

 Meeting formats where Slido Ideas helps you the most